-Sections 2, 3, and 6 address employee behavior or how that behavior is construed in the law.
+Sections 2, 3, and 6 address employee behavior.
 Section 2 revises the rule of construction for UC statutes to be construed on a neutral basis between an employer and an employee.
 Current law provides that the statutes are to be liberally construed in favor of a claimant.